 Delving into all these insights, equip companies to make precise & fast business decisions, which are beneficial for delivering phenomenal experiences to customers, keeping abreast with the latest industry trends & thereby help companies achieve their bottom-line goal of optimizing conversions.

-Salesforce co-CEO Marc Benioff is excited about the deal & stated that Tableau helps people in visualizing & understanding data while Salesforce helps in engaging the customers & analyzing them.
+Marc Benioff, co-CEO of Salesforce, expressed his excitement about the partnership and said that while Tableau aids in data visualization and comprehension, Salesforce aids in customer engagement and analysis.
 He further added that the deal will add up to $400 million to the overall revenue of the company in 2020 & the adjusted profits will be in the range of $2.51 to $2.53 per share.

-Salesforce.com Inc. is an American cloud-based software solution provider company with its headquarters in San Francisco, California.
+An American provider of cloud-based software solutions, Salesforce.com Inc. is headquartered in San Francisco, California.
 They brand themselves as a holistic platform for customer success & have a wide variety of social & cloud-based technologies including their own flagship sales & CRM applications.
 Salesforce serves as a uniform platform facilitating interconnectedness & effective communication between companies, customers, partners & employees.
 Customer data from Salesforce can be integrated with third-party tools & can be analyzed for deriving meaningful insights driving fast & intelligent business decisions.

 Tableau is a data visualization & business intelligence tool that allows people to understand data.
-Tableau is a revolutionary tool & allows making visually interactive dashboards & can be connected to a PC or to an iPad.
-Dashboards can be created & shared & online meetings can be conducted with the help of Tableau.
+Create graphically dynamic dashboards that can be connected to an iPad or a PC using the innovative program Tableau.
+Tableau has the ability to host online meetings as well as create and share dashboards.
 Seattle-based Tableau has more than 86,000 customers & includes big shots such as Verizon Communications & Netflix.